lidzuan/battleship-juan/README.md

 ## 🔐 Notes
 - The original project supported save/load functionality via an internal backend API, but this server URL has been removed from the public version due to security and privacy concerns.
+- The original project used GitHub Actions for deployment, but workflow files have been removed in this version.
 - This project does not include responsive web design or accessibility features.
 It was developed as a scoped internship deliverable, focusing primarily on logic and front-end functionality.
 - Sensitive configuration or environment files have been excluded from this repository.